 Building the bridge to a brighter future.

-Located in the Rosann Gelvin Noel Education Center on the Cunningham campus, Gerber School provides special education for approximately 60 youth in our residential treatment programs.
-The school is recognized by Urbana School District 116 and follows the district's curriculum and yearly calendar.
+Located in the Rosann Gelvin Noel Education Center on the Cunningham campus, Gerber Education Program provides special education for approximately 60 youth in our residential treatment programs.
+The program is recognized by Urbana School District 116 and follows the district's curriculum and yearly calendar.
 Gerber School is accredited by AdvancEd.

 Highly-skilled special education teachers and teaching assistants work as a team with residential program therapists and staff to provide coordinated educational support.
 Many youth are significantly behind grade level in their education when they arrive at Cunningham and have not experienced prior school success.
 While our students often exhibit multiple variables such as learning disabilities, trauma, and mental health issues pose challenges to educational progress, the Gerber team assists each child in creating a positive identity as a learner so they can move forward toward academic success.

 Cunningham Children’s Home accepts children and youth into our programs through referral and funding from agencies such as a local school district, the Department of Children and Family Services, and the Department of Healthcare and Family Services.
 For more information about Gerber School, call our Intake/Admissions Coordinator at (217) 367-3728, ext.
 281.

 This institution is an equal opportunity provider.